 Metro Detroit is at the forefront of the Jewish Food Movement, which connects food and sustainability with Jewish tradition.
-Hazon, which promotes Jewish environmental and food justice movements, hosted over 5,000 attendees last year, at the first ever Michigan Jewish Food Festival.
-This year’s event will bring together over 60 Jewish organizations and more than 60 food entrepreneurs and food justice organizations to share traditions and to build relationships.
+Hazon, which promotes Jewish environmental and food justice movements, hosted over 5,000 attendees at the first ever Michigan Jewish Food Festival in 2016 and approximately 6,500 at the 2017 Festival.

 For more information, email Allison Gutman.

 Chef Demos, Shed 5, Community Kitchen, “A People’s Food From All Corners of the World”